cogini/mix_systemd/README.md

 4. Restart the app.

-If you are only keeping a single version, then you would deploy it to the `/srv/#{ext_name}/current` dir.
+If you are only keeping a single version, then deploy it to the `/srv/#{ext_name}/current` dir.

 ### Environment vars